pkmn/engine/src/lib/gen1/README.md

 - **Hyper Beam**: due to improperly implemented selection mechanics, the [Hyper Beam automatic-selection glitch](https://glitchcity.wiki/Hyper_Beam_automatic_selection_glitch) does not exist on Pokémon Showdown.
-Furthermore, Hyper Beam's recharging turn should be cancelled if a Pokémon would have been flinched (even if the Pokémon doing the flinching was slower) or if the target fainted, even if called via Metronome or Mirror Move.
+Furthermore, Hyper Beam's recharging turn should be cancelled if a Pokémon would have been flinched (even if the Pokémon doing the flinching was slower).
 Finally, Hyper Beam being able to cause [Freeze permanent helplessness](https://pkmn.cc/bulba-glitch-1#Hyper_Beam_.2B_Freeze_permanent_helplessness) is not implement by Pokémon Showdown.
 - **Roar** / **Whirlwind**: these moves can miss on Pokémon Showdown (and advance the RNG when checking) which is incorrect (these moves should always fail, but do not check accuracy or advance the RNG).
-- **Sonic Boom**: this move incorrectly fails to ignore type immunity on Pokémon Showdown.
 - **Fly** / **Dig**: these should not clear the "invulnerability" volatile if the Pokémon using them is interrupted due to being fully paralyzed (Bulbapeda incorrectly claims that hurting itself in confusion will also result in this glitch which is not the case).
 The "invulnerability" volatile